percyqaz/Percyqaz.Data/README.md

 - Exceptions are thrown internally instead of railroading because the code is simpler
 - Rules for mapping back and forth are bundled together for easy combinator use

+## Getting started

+You can get this package on [NuGet](https://www.nuget.org/packages/Percyqaz.Json/)

+You should read [the documentation here](https://github.com/percyqaz/Percyqaz.Json/wiki) (it's not long)